WangHewei16/DMCNet-for-Video-Engagement-Understanding/README.md

 ### File Descriptions

-	•box_plot.ipynb - Contains the code for the box plot.
+• `box_plot.ipynb` - Contains the code for the box plot.

-	•PCA_WACV_DATASET.ipynb - Contains the code for the PCA plot.
+• `PCA_WACV_DATASET.ipynb` - Contains the code for the PCA plot.

-	•TSNE_plots.ipynb - Contains the code for the TSNE plot.
+• `TSNE_plots.ipynb` - Contains the code for the TSNE plot.

-	•CNN_based_Engagement_Analysis.ipynb - Contains the code for the CNN based implementation technique.
+• `CNN_based_Engagement_Analysis.ipynb` - Contains the code for the CNN based implementation technique.

-	•hog+CNN_based_classification.ipynb - Contains the code for the HOG+CNN based implementation technique.
+• `hog+CNN_based_classification.ipynb` - Contains the code for the HOG+CNN based implementation technique.

-	•hog_sift_based_engagement_analysis.ipynb - Contains the code for the HOG+SIFT+SVM based implementation technique.
+• `hog_sift_based_engagement_analysis.ipynb` - Contains the code for the HOG+SIFT+SVM based implementation technique.

-	•hog_svm_based_classification.ipynb - Contains the code for the HOG+SVM based implementation technique.
+• `hog_svm_based_classification.ipynb` - Contains the code for the HOG+SVM based implementation technique.

-	•surf_based_engagement_analysis.ipynb - Contains the code for the SURF+SVM based implementation technique.
+• `surf_based_engagement_analysis.ipynb` - Contains the code for the SURF+SVM based implementation technique.

-	•DenseNet-121_based_classification.ipynb - Contains the code for the DenseNet-121 based implementation technique.
+• `DenseNet-121_based_classification.ipynb` - Contains the code for the DenseNet-121 based implementation technique.

-	•ResNet-18_based_classification.ipynb - Contains the code for the ResNet-18 based implementation technique.
+• `ResNet-18_based_classification.ipynb` - Contains the code for the ResNet-18 based implementation technique.

-	•MobileNetV1_based_classification.ipynb - Contains the code for the MobileNetV1 based implementation technique.
+• `MobileNetV1_based_classification.ipynb` - Contains the code for the MobileNetV1 based implementation technique.